In this guide, we show how you can disable file execution in the uploads folder for WordPress.

 - Name the file .htaccess.

 Note: If a .htaccess file already exists in the uploads folder, then you don't need to create a new one.
-Simply add the code to the existing file, it doesn't matter where.
+Simply add the code to the existing file, either at the top or the bottom.

 Step 3 - Edit the .htaccess file